 |

 Yes.
 In many respects, it doesn't make sense not to.
-Lower utility bills, greater durability, less maintenance, cleaner indoor air – these all come from tuning your house to its environment.
-Some systems pay for themselves.
-Some may be better prepared for, and put off until technology improves.
-Some may not make sense at all in your particular project. |
+Lower utility bills, greater durability, less maintenance, cleaner indoor air – these all come from tuning your house to its environment. |

 |